aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/symbology-generation-specifics/_index.md

 ---
-title: Setting Up Different Barcode Types
+title: Symbology Generation Specifics
 type: docs
 weight: 90
-url: /net/setting-up-different-barcode-types/
+url: /net/symbology-generation-specifics/
 ---
 In this section, developers can find detailed information about the peculiarities that are important to generate barcodes of particular types and other symbology-specific parameters.